 - Teacher’s Forum

 - Creating Support

 - My Account

 *Willie Davis was born on this date in 1934.
-He was an African American professional football player and businessman.
+He was a Black professional football player and businessman.

-Davis himself is quoted as saying, "I would think I would have to be the team's all-time leader in sacks.
-I played 10 years and I averaged in the 'teens' in sacks for those 10 years.
+Davis said, "I would think I would have to be the team's all-time leader in sacks.
+I played ten years, and I averaged in the 'teens' in sacks for those ten years.
 I had 25 one season.
 [Paul] Hornung just reminded me of that the other day."
-Davis earned All-Pro honors 5 times (1962, 64–67).
+Davis earned All-Pro honors five times (1962, 64–67).
 He was voted to the Pro Bowl five times (1963–67).
 Davis recovered 21 fumbles over his Packers career, which, more than three decades removed from his retirement, remains a team record.
 The Packers honored his retirement with a Willie Davis Day on December 21, 1969.

 Davis served on the Packers Board of Directors.
 In the early 1970s, Davis worked as a color commentator on NFL telecasts for NBC.
 He was inducted into the Pro Football Hall of Fame in 1981.
 In 1986, Davis was named the Walter Camp Man of the Year.
 In 1987, he was given the Career Achievement Award from the NFL Alumni, and in 1988 he was elected to the Wisconsin Athletic Hall of Fame.
 In 1999, Davis was ranked number 69 on The Sporting News' list of the 100 Greatest Football Players.
 Davis was a member of the Kappa Alpha Psi fraternity.